segmentio/segment-docs/src/connections/storage/warehouses/redshift-useful-sql.md

 If you want to see what your users looked like at a previous point in time, you can find that data in the `identifies` table.
 To get this table for your users, replace ‘initech’ in the SQL query with your source slug.

-But what if you only want to see the most recent state of the user?
-Luckily, you can convert the `identifies` table into a distinct users table by taking the most recent Identify call for each account.
+If you only want the current state of the users, convert the `identifies` table into a [distinct users table](#convert-the-identifies-table-into-a-users-table) by returning the most recent Identify call for each account.

 ### Convert the identifies table into a users table